 Registration Self Service

-Students can access Registration Self Service through their MyState Dashboard.
+Students can access Registration Self Service here or through their MyState Dashboard.

 D2L is the course management system utilized by SDSU and all South Dakota Public Universities.
 All instructors have the ability to utilize D2L to provide supplemental material, grades, discussions, etc. for SDSU courses.
 Fully online courses will be completed through D2L.

 First Time Logging In

 Go to http://d2l.sdbor.edu.
 Utilize your established Jacks email address and password.

 Students enrolled in courses through SDSU have access to a number of video tutorials and student guides providing an overview of the D2L system.
 Login to D2L, locate “search for courses” and enter SDSU Student D2L 101.
 You now have access to SDSU Student D2L 101 from “My Home” within D2L.
 Take some time to view these tutorials prior to the first day of class.
 Knowing how to navigate and utilize the tools within D2L will get your online learning experience started on the right foot.

 ConnectState is SDSU’s student success platform.
 Students can use ConnectState to schedule appointments, communicate with faculty and advisors, and access information about their courses, early alerts and campus resources.
 Students can access ConnectState through their MyState Dashboard.

 SDSU Mobile App